nuts-foundation/nuts-node/docs/pages/getting-started/3-configure-your-node.rst

 - configure the bootstrap nodes using ``network.bootstrapnodes``
 - configure TLS using ``tls.certfile``, ``tls.certkeyfile`` and ``tls.truststorefile``

-If you're using a YAML file to configure your node, the following snippet how to configure these properties:
+If you're using a YAML file to configure your node, the following snippet shows how to configure these properties:

 .. code-block:: yaml